ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

- Notwithstanding any contrary provisions of any general, special or local law,  or  of  any  city  charter  or  ordinance, heretofore or hereafter enacted, such corporation shall collect and there shall be  paid  to  it all  taxes  imposed  by  FORMER  section five hundred fifty-three of the insurance law for fire department use and  benefit,  upon  premises  for insurance  against  loss  or  damage  by fire covering property situated within the village of Oriskany, New York, located in the town of Whites- town, county of Oneida and state of New York,  and/or  within  any  duly organized  territory  in  which  the  Oriskany Independent Fire and Hose Company, also known as Oriskany Volunteer Fire Department, is or may  be obligated  to  render fire protection.
-The officer of said corporation designated by its by-laws to collect and receive the aforesaid tax shall have all the powers and be subject to all the provisions of  the  insur- ance  law,  relating  to the treasurer of fire departments.
-Such corpo- ration shall also be entitled to receive a share of the tax  imposed  by FORMER  section five hundred fifty-four of the insurance law, based upon the business written in the territory with respect to which it is  enti- tled  to  collect  and receive the tax under FORMER section five hundred fifty-three of the insurance law.
+ Notwithstanding any contrary provisions of any general, special or local law,  or  of  any  city  charter  or  ordinance, heretofore or hereafter enacted, such corporation shall collect and there shall be  paid  to  it all  taxes  imposed  by section [five hundred fifty-three] NINE THOUSAND ONE HUNDRED FOUR of the insurance law for fire department use and  bene- fit, upon premises for insurance against loss or damage by fire covering property  situated  within the village of Oriskany, New York, located in the town of Whitestown, county of Oneida and state of New  York,  and/or within  any  duly  organized territory in which the Oriskany Independent Fire and Hose Company, also known as Oriskany Volunteer Fire Department, is or may be obligated to render fire protection.
+The officer  of  said corporation  designated by its by-laws to collect and receive the afore- said tax shall have all the powers and be subject to all the  provisions of  the  insurance  law,  relating to the treasurer of fire departments.
+ Such corporation shall also be entitled to receive a share  of  the  tax imposed  by  section [five hundred fifty-four] NINE THOUSAND ONE HUNDRED FIVE of the insurance law, based upon the business written in the terri- tory with respect to which it is entitled to collect and receive the tax under section [five hundred fifty-three] NINE THOUSAND ONE HUNDRED  FOUR of  the  insurance  law.
 [Such taxes shall only be used for the care and relief of disabled or indigent volunteer and  exempt  volunteer  firemen and their families.]
   § 2.
 This act shall take effect immediately.